model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    }
    ```

-   Kani verifies the expanded harness like any other harness which gives the
+   Kani verifies the expanded harness like any other harness, giving the
    green light for the next step: verified stubbing.

 3. In the last phase the **verified** contract is ready for us to use to